ugobriasco/portfolio/README.md

 # Depolyment information

+## Installation

+- Install dependancies via `npm install`
+- run the build server `ng serve`

 ## Build

-Run `ng build` to build the project.
+- Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Add the `./docs directory to provide your personal data
+- Add the `./docs directory to provide your personal data

 ## Running unit tests